scusi/MultiChecksum/README.md

 Usage
 =====

-The tool takes files as arguments and prints MD5, SHA1, SHA2 and SHA5, like shown in the example below.
+The tool takes files as arguments and prints MD5, SHA1, SHA2, SHA5, Blake2s and Blake2b checksums
+like shown in the example below.

 <pre>
 nyx:MultiChecksum flow$ MultiChecksum doc.go